-- 2.1 In the last (October) CEO report to the Board, an update was given on Project Sparrow in which it was noted that ".... a paper [will be submitted] to the November ARC reviewing our overall policy for investigating and prosecuting future cases."
-For convenience, a copy of the relevant section of that report is set out in Appendix 1. - 2.2 Since that update, Brian Altman QC has prepared two separate reports, one commenting on "[POL's] strategy and process for reviewing past and current criminal prosecutions in light of Second Sight's Interim Report" (the "backward looking report") and the other making recommendations as to the future approach to the conduct of prosecutions (the "forward looking report").
+- 2.1 In the last (October) CEO report to the Board, an update was given on Project Sparrow in which it was noted that ".... a paper [will be submitted] to the November ARC reviewing our overall policy for investigating and prosecuting future cases." - 2.2 Since that update, Brian Altman QC has prepared two separate reports, one commenting on "[POL's] strategy and process for reviewing past and current criminal prosecutions in light of Second Sight's Interim Report" (the "backward looking report") and the other making recommendations as to the future approach to the conduct of prosecutions (the "forward looking report").
 This second report did not seek to comment on whether continuing with prosecutions was itself a sensible course of action, either from a business or reputational perspective, simply whether it was an effective use of resources from a criminal law perspective, and if so, whether there was scope for improvement. - 2.3 The headline conclusion of the backward looking report is that the "...review [of the cases that had been prosecuted over the last few years] is fundamentally sound" and that no "systemic or fundamental flaws in the review process" were detected.
 In addition, a number of relatively small procedural recommendations were made regarding matters such as document retention etc. - 2.4 The forward looking report is similarly positive in tone, with Brian Altman commenting that he had "..... seen no evidence to suggest that Post Office Ltd exercises its investigations and prosecution function in anything other than a well-organised, structured and efficient manner, through an expert and dedicated team of in-house investigators and lawyers, supported by Cartwright King solicitors and their in-house counsel..."
-That said, it was noted that "Post Office Ltd's prosecution role is perhaps anachronistic...", and that "POL is the only commercial organisation (albeit Government owned) I can think of (apart from RMG who retains a residual prosecuting function) that has a prosecution role, and it is, to that extent, exceptional if not unique." - 2.5 An important fact to emerge from the 2 reports is that Post Office does not have any special statutory power to bring prosecutions, rather it brings prosecutions in a purely "private" capacity further to section 6(1) of the Prosecution of Offences Act 1985, which gives all individuals and companies the right to bring a private prosecution, should they see fit.
-To that extent, therefore, the decision to undertake prosecutions is discretionary: no legislation or regulation requires Post Office to undertake prosecutions, nor is there any legislative policy that mandates that prosecutions should be brought.
-That is not to say that the standards of evidence are in any way reduced, or that the process is less rigorous than would be the case with a public prosecution, it simply that the Post Office steps in to assume a function that typically would be undertaken by the CPS, after the referral to it of a case by the police.
+That said, it was noted that "Post Office Ltd's prosecution role is perhaps anachronistic...", and that "POL is the only commercial organisation (albeit Government owned) I can think of (apart from RMG who retains a residual prosecuting function) that has a prosecution role, and it is, to that extent, exceptional if not unique."

-- 2.6 The reasons why Post Office developed a private prosecutorial capability are historical; reasons given for its retention include: - It serves as a "deterrent" i.e. it provides a clear signal to the whole network that offences of dishonesty will be taken seriously; - It assists Post Office with its relationship with insurers; and - It re-assures employees that "securing the company's assets will be taken seriously".
+- 2.4 An important, and previously little-appreciated, finding to emerge from the 2 reports is that Post Office does not have any special statutory power to bring prosecutions; rather it brings prosecutions in a purely "private" capacity further to section 6(1) of the Prosecution of Offences Act 1985, which gives all individuals and companies the right to bring a private prosecution.
+Prior to Brian Altman's review it was believed in many parts of the organisation that the Post Office had been given special powers by parliament to prosecute.
+In reality, no specific legislation or regulation currently requires Post Office to undertake prosecutions, nor is there any current legislative policy that mandates that prosecutions should be brought. - 2.5 The fact that prosecutions are conducted on a private basis does not mean that the standards of evidence are in any way reduced, or that the process is less rigorous than would be the case with a public prosecution.
+It simply means that Post Office steps in to assume a function that typically would be undertaken by the CPS, after the referral to it of a case by the police. - 2.6 The reasons why Post Office developed a private prosecutorial capability are historical; reasons given for its retention include: - It serves as a "deterrent" i.e. it provides a clear signal to the whole network that offences of dishonesty will be taken seriously; - It assists Post Office with its relationship with insurers; and - It re-assures employees that "securing the company's assets will be taken seriously".